Anatomy

 Degenerative meniscus tears occur more often in older people.
 Cartilage wears thin and weakens over time and is more prone to tears.
 When the menisci have weakened with age something as simple as an awkward twist when getting up from a chair can be enough to cause a tear.

 People sometimes feel a “pop” when they tear a meniscus.
-With a tear, most people can still walk on their injured knee (and many athletes keep playing) but over 2 to 3 days the knee will become stiff and swollen.
+With a tear, most people can still walk on their injured knee (and many athletes keep playing) but over two to three days the knee will become stiff and swollen.

 The most common symptoms of a meniscus tear are: